 - is a switch to select the return output (1 = Final communality (default), 2 = Loading/weights, 3 = Fitted values, 4 = Residuals).

-Method Description 1 Final communality (default) 2 Loading or weights for factors 3 Fitted input variable (from PCs) 4 Residuals
+Value Return 1 Final communality (default).
+2 Loading or weights for factors.
+3 Fitted input variable (from PCs).
+4 Residuals.

 - The underlying model is described here.

 - The PCA_VAR function must be entered as an array formula (for return-types other than 1) in a range that has the rows as the number of variables (return-type = 2) or the number of observations (return-type > 2).

 - The sample data may include missing values.